Years published: 1984, 1985, 1987, 1988, 1989, 1992, 1994, 1996, 1997, 1998, 1999, 2000, 2002, 2004, 2005, 2009, 2012

 In less than 5% of people with PWS, the PWS/AS region of the father’s chromosome 15 is present, but the genes do not work properly.
-This form of PWS is due to a defect in genes called the imprinting center and is sometimes due to a genetic change (e.g., microdeletion) that can be passed from one generation to the next.
+This form of PWS is due to an abnormality in genes called the imprinting center and is sometimes due to a genetic change (e.g., microdeletion) that can be passed from one generation to the next at a high risk (up to 50%).

 In a very small proportion of affected people, PWS has occurred due to a balanced translocation of chromosome 15.
 Translocations occur when portions of certain chromosomes break off and are rearranged, resulting in shifting of genetic (e.g., genes of the imprinting center) material and an altered set of chromosomes.
 If a chromosomal translocation is balanced (meaning that it consists of rearranged chromosomes without anything missing or extra), then it is usually harmless to the carrier.
-However, such a chromosomal rearrangement may be associated with an increased risk of abnormal chromosomal development in the carrier’s offspring depending on events that occur in the egg or sperm production.
+However, such a chromosomal rearrangement may be associated with an increased risk of abnormal chromosomal development in the carrier’s children depending on events that occur in the egg or sperm production.

-A number of imprinted genes have been mapped to the PWS/AS region of chromosome 15.
+Several imprinted genes have been mapped to the PWS/AS region of chromosome 15.
 However, the specific genes involved and their role in the development of the various symptoms of PWS are being characterized but not yet known.
 Many symptoms associated with PWS are believed to be due to malfunction of the hypothalamus, a gland in the brain that regulates hormone secretions and under genetic control.
-Hormones produced by the hypothalamus affect body temperature, hunger, moods, sex drive, sleep, and thirst.
+Hormones produced by the hypothalamus affect body temperature, hunger, moods, sex drive, sleep and thirst.
 The hypothalamus also influences the release of hormones from other glands, especially the pituitary gland, which regulates the release of certain hormones including growth and sex hormones.

 PWS affects males and females in equal numbers and occurs in all ethnic groups and geographic regions in the world.
 Most estimates place the incidence between 1 in 10,000-30,000 individuals in the general population and about 350,000-400,000 individuals worldwide.